KnisterPeter/Smaller/README.md

 Just start the standalone build which has a main method included.
 Parameters are port and ip-address to bind to in this order.

+### OSGi bundles

+Start the osgi-server module with one of the supplied scripts start.sh or start-local.sh.
+This either downloads dependencies from maven central or from a local maven repository.

 ### Embeddable Servlet

     <servlet>